PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 But not as pleased as The Knight, it was all going rather well.
 Their common goal: a need to travel far north and stay off the main trail.

-As they walked north, along the way Red had come from, The Knight provided conversation: replaying his rehearsed lies, what he could say about his errond, what he could not.
+As they walked together, along the way Red had come from, The Knight provided conversation: replaying his rehearsed lines, what he could say about his errond, what he could not.
 Red offered no doubt, she was delighted with all parts of his script.

 Once he had finished his short, well rehearsed excuse, a comfortable silence settled.
 Red pointed ahead; "There's a beautiful spot on the edge of the meadow, a small stream next to a clearing.
-It's almost hidden by a bramble thicket.
+It's hidden by a bramble thicket.
 I'm surprised I found it."

 To The Knight this sounded ideal.